 Another update from the Jungle….

-What should Nicole do next?
+What should Erica do next?

 If your company is struggling with HR issues, Corporate Compliance Risk Advisor can help you create HR policies that are appropriate for your company’s size and then serve as a resource to your staff as the policies are implemented.